The information in this article applies to:

-- Increase the value of Ceiling (B) so that it is greater than Floor (C).
+- Increase the value of the Ceiling so that it is equal or greater than the Floor.

-- Alternatively, you can decrease the value of Floor (C) so that it is lower than Ceiling (B).
+- Alternatively, you can decrease the value of the Floor so that it is lower than the Ceiling.

 - When you are finished, click OK to close the dialog and apply your change.

 If more than one room in your plan is affected by this problem, it may be a good idea to reset all rooms to the default floor and ceiling heights.

 - Select Edit> Reset to Defaults and in the Reset to Defaults dialog that displays:

 - Click the radio button beside All Floors.

 - Check the boxes beside Floor Heights and Ceiling Heights.